yukisato/blog/docs/_posts/general/2021-07-15-how-to-apply-and-customize-themes-on-github-pages.md

 ## More customizations

-If you want to more customize youur pages like a blog site, you literally need to make your repository a Jekyll site.
+If you want to more customize your pages like a blog site, you literally need to make your repository a Jekyll site.
-Fortunately, as desribed above, GitHub Pages is backended by Jekyll so we don't have to install Jekyll itself and all files of the theme you applied.
+Fortunately, as described above, GitHub Pages is backended by Jekyll so we don't have to install Jekyll itself and all files of the theme you applied.
 But there still be something to do.

-Here's a basic instructions to change your pages into a Jekyll site:
+Here's basic instruction to change your pages into a Jekyll site:

  - Move your files into `_posts` directory
  - Rename your files to `YYYY-MM-DD-*.md` prefixed by date
- - Write [front matter](https://jekyllrb.com/docs/front-matter/) on top of each files
+ - Write [front matter](https://jekyllrb.com/docs/front-matter/) on top of each file
  - Add more your site's information in `_config.yml`.
 See (Jekyll configuration document](https://jekyllrb.com/docs/configuration/)
  - Add `index.md` if there isn't.
 Take a look at your theme's one for reference

-After these setup, you'll stick on `_config.yml` for more customization.
+After these setups, you'll stick on `_config.yml` for more customization.
 As many themes have their own configurations for their design and features, you can also add theme-specific configurations in this setting file.

 For instance, if you use `minima` theme and want to change date format in blog posts, you can specify it with the following configuration(see [minima's docs](https://github.com/jekyll/minima#skins)):